MPI-course-collaboration/MPI-course/README.md

 # Resources
 The following resources are available to participants:

-* Machine accounts at HPC2N - you got informed by email.
+* Machine accounts at LUNARC - you got informed by email.
-* [Git repository on github](https://github.com/SNIC-MPI-course/MPI-course) with templates, solutions and handouts.
+* [Git repository on github](https://github.com/MPI-course-collaboration/MPI-course) with templates, solutions and handouts.
 * [Text document](./Document/Practicalities_MPIcourse_v3.pdf) with further instructions on the demonstrations and exercises.
 * [Question and Answer document](https://lunduniversityo365-my.sharepoint.com/:w:/g/personal/math-joh_lu_se/EYsXYVKw5JZJt-S7VTdKm6kBMsss6ONAQl2FXJupysoGpg?e=RErtcx``) to communicate with the instruction team.